-(ii) PIC Q&A No. 2018-12-D, Concept of the Significant Financing Component in the Contract to Sell and PIC Q&A No. 2020-04, Addendum to PIC Q&A 2018-12-D: Significant Financing Component Arising from Mismatch between the Percentage of Completion and Schedule of Payments (deferred until December 31, 2023)
+(ii) PIC Q&A No. 2018-12-D, Concept of the significant financing component in the contract to sell and PIC Q&A No. 2020-04, Addendum to PIC Q&A 2018-12-D: Significant Financing Component Arising from Mismatch between the Percentage of Completion and Schedule of Payments)